dwindleduck/yogaPracticeBuilder-server/assets/README.md

 - As a user I want to be able to update a practice I created - *restricted to logged in user*
 - As a user I want to be able to delete a practice I created - *restricted to logged in user*

+## Next Steps
 ### Version 2
-- As a user I want to be able to add new (unique) postures to the library
-- As a user I want to be able to see the most recently posted practice on my landing page
 - As a user I want to be able to favorite a practice to try later
 - As a user I want to be able to filter the list of practices by tags
 - As a user I want to be able to find a practice with a specific posture in the sequence
 - As a user I want to be able to build a new practice from a list of templates
+- As a user I want to be able to add new (unique) postures to the library
+- As a user I want to be able to see the most recently posted practice on my landing page

-### Version 3 (Ice Box)
+### Version 3
 - As a user I want a timed autoplay step through of the sequence
 - As a user I want audio instructions during playback
-- As a user I want to be able to print a sequence

 ### Production Screenshots
 ![Landing](./assets/landing.png)